- 150 majors and/or minors offered at Pitt

 - National: American Cinema Editors, As the World Turns, Chiat/Day Productions (LA), Mosaic Media (LA), Rite Aid (media production), Team Coco, The Tonight Show, Village Roadshow Productions (LA), Walt Disney Studios/Orlando.

-- PhD in Film Studies (with concentration in one of six Associated Departments (English, French, German, Hispanic, History of Art/Architecture, Slavic).
+- PhD in Film and Media Studies (with concentration in one of six Associated Departments: English, French, Hispanic, History of Art & Architecture, or Slavic).

 - Doctoral and Masters Certificates (Interdisciplinary)